cisco-open/ResponsibleAI/docs/RaiModule/RAI in Responsible AI.rst

  - Both can mislead a model into delivering incorrect predictions or results.
  - Adversarial robustness refers to a model’s ability to resist being fooled.
  - RAI helps to improve the adversarial robustness of AI models, making them more impervious to irregularities and attacks.
- - RAI also focuses on the threats of Evasion (change the model behavior with input modifications), Trojaning (can access to the model and its parameters and retrain this model), Poisoning (control a model with training data modifications), Extraction (steal a model through queries) and Inference (attack the privacy of the training data).
+ - RAI also focuses on the threats of Evasion (change the model behavior with input modifications), Trojaning (can access the model and its parameters and retrain this model), Poisoning (control a model with training data modifications), Extraction (steal a model through queries) and Inference (attack the privacy of the training data).
  - RAI aims to support tasks, and data types in continuous development by defending AI against adversarial attacks and making AI systems more secure.

 .. admonition:: Example